AydenB/mkdocs/docs/user-guide/Accounts Payable.md

         If *BP* is entered for the **A/P Check Date** field, the default value of the **A/P Check Version** field on the A/P Check Print Prompt screen is 1 which designates that one check is printed per vendor.
 Refer to [Printing Checks And Check Register](#printing-checks-and-check-register) for information about the **A/P Check Version** field.

         When printing checks, users can change the default value of the **A/P Check Version** field to 2 which designates that one check is printed for each voucher of each vendor.
-        &gt;Note: If 2 is entered for the **A/P Check Version** field, multiple reference lines cannot be printed on a check stub.
+        >Note: If 2 is entered for the **A/P Check Version** field, multiple reference lines cannot be printed on a check stub.
 Refer to [Printing Multiple Reference Lines](#printing-multiple-refrence-lines) for additional information.

     - *PD* - the value of the **Pay Date** field is used for posting payments to the payment journal, and is printed on checks.
 Refer to [Adding A Payment Batch](#adding-a-payment-batch) for information about the **Pay Date** field of the A/P Payment Selection screen.
 Refer also to [Adding An Invoice Batch](#adding-an-invoice-batch) for information about the **Pay date** field of the A/P Invoice Posting (Add) screen.